chr4-cookbooks/osrm/README.md

-      threads         5                   # How many threads to use (defaults to number of cpu cores) memory          4                   # How many GB of memory to use (defaults to system memory - 1GB) cleanup         false               # Do not cleanup .osrm and .osrm.restrictions after preparing
+      threads         5                   # How many threads to use (defaults to number of cpu cores) memory          4                   # How many GB of memory to use (defaults to system memory - 1GB) cleanup         false               # Do not cleanup .osrm and .osrm.restrictions after preparing timeout         3600                # Timeout in seconds for osrm-extract/osrm-prepare.
+Defaults to 24h stxxl_size      150000              # Size (in MB) of stxxl temporary file.
+Dynamically allocated by default stxxl_file      '/tmp/stxxl'        # Location of stxxl temporary file.
+Defaults to '/var/tmp/stxxl'

       # The files checksum can also be checked (defaults to true)
       # When set to true, it will use the default checksum set in the attributes (if existent)